Thursday, 13 July 2023

 It is apparent that most of these 10,000 poets (if that is the true figure!) don’t get much attention.
 But it is also apparent that there are quite a few people who don’t get published and who show up as readers at Open Mike events.
 Stannard and I have been discussing this phenomenon recently.
 They may not have enough poems for a book, in fact, but it is safe to say that they experience a certain frustration and that they might write more if they got more attention and kudos.

 This is getting to be personal opinion here, but my guess is that if you don’t enjoy the whole process it is your fault.
-The more empathetic you are, the more you enjoy other people's feelings, including those of success, the happier you will be inside the poems.
-If you define it as a contest which you want to win, it will not be enjoyable and you will not understand the real point.
+The more empathetic you are, the more you enjoy other people's feelings, including those of success, and the happier you will be inside the poems.
+If you define it as a contest which you want to win, it will not be enjoyable, and you will not understand the real point.
 Furthermore, another guess is that deep empathy with the rest of the scene is the basis for writing effective poems, and that if you are competitive and frustrated then you will be unable to write poems that other people like.
 My impression is that the aggression is all concentrated in the outsiders and unsuccessful.
-They (or some of them) see it as a struggle for territory whereas the people engaged in editing see the space as collective, belonging to everybody.
-Just that empathy is the central value and the aggressive interfere with that.
+They (or some of them) see it as a struggle for territory, whereas the people engaged in editing see the space as collective, belonging to everybody.
+Just this empathy is the central value, and the aggressive interfere with its thriving.

 No comments: